Oneida Iroquois: America’s Ally and Polly Cooper who Helped Feed Washington’s Army at Valley Forge

 Oneida Offer Assistance Sending a Party of Warriors to Valley Forge

 A committee of Congress visited Valley Forge on January 29, 1778.
 Washington suggested that he could use “two or three hundred Indians against General Howe’s army the ensuing campaign.”
 Also, that month Congress approved a plan to have another go at Canada.
 They selected General Marquis de Lafayette to lead the American forces in what eventually proved to be a travesty.
 Lafayette arrived in Albany on February 17th, and soon after discovered he had little or no troops at his disposal for such a foolhardy endeavor.
 The enterprise was called off, however, while at Albany, he met with General Schuyler and decided to attend a meeting of the Oneida warriors.
-He met with the chiefs and put forward’s Washington’s desire to arrange for a large party of Oneidas to aid him at Valley Forge.
+Lafayette met with the chiefs and put forward’s Washington’s desire to arrange for a large party of Oneidas to join the American army at Valley Forge.

 On March 4, 1778, Congress gave Washington the green light to seek “a body of Indians, not exceeding four hundred…” Washington wrote on March 13, to the Commissioners of Indian Affairs at Albany, seeking to obtain a body of Oneida to aid his upcoming campaign against the British.
 “I think they may be made of excellent use, as scouts and light troops, mixed with our own parties… The Oneidas have manifested the strongest attachment to us… If the Indians can be procured, I would choose to have them here by the opening of the campaign…” Lafayette ordered his Aide de Camp and artillery commander, Lt.
 Colonel Anne-Louis de Tousard to arrange a contingency of Oneida to join the army outside Philadelphia.
 On April 2nd, Tousard wrote to Colonel Marinus Willett, commander at Fort Stanwix, (renamed Fort Schuyler) that a number of Oneida were willing to follow Lafayette.
 On April 29th, Tousard departed Fort Stanwix, arriving at Valley Forge on or around May 13th.